t-unit/FlickrGeoStream/README.md

 * Although the code is organised in a way that writing units should be easy, I did not write any tests to keep it somewhat in the two hour limit.

 * The way images are currently fetchted from Flickr does return a lot of duplicates.
 There is currently no functionality to not display any duplicates.

+* Refreshing the UI is not done very good.
+Instead of just adding a single image to the top, the complete list is updated